Cube-OS/cubeOS/docs/tutorials/index.rst

 .. note::

-    You should be able to go through these tutorials from either a :doc:`local dev environment <../getting-started/local-setup>` or an instance of the :doc:`Kubos SDK <../sdk-docs/sdk-installing>`
+    You should be able to go through these tutorials from either a :doc:`local dev environment <../getting-started/local-setup>` or an instance of the :doc:`CubeOS SDK <../sdk-docs/sdk-installing>`

 .. _mission-development-tutorials: